 In this pitch black comedy the rivalry between two neighbors escalates into an all out war.
-True a maintenance error on a tractor they both end up, paralyzed, in a wheelchair.
+Through a maintenance error on a tractor they both end up, paralyzed, in a wheelchair.
 It seems th...
 Read allIn this pitch black comedy the rivalry between two neighbors escalates into an all out war.
 Through a maintenance error on a tractor they both end up, paralyzed, in a wheelchair.
 It seems they are doomed to stay together.
+They no longer focus their rage on each other but on the m...
+Read allIn this pitch black comedy the rivalry between two neighbors escalates into an all out war.
+Through a maintenance error on a tractor they both end up, paralyzed, in a wheelchair.
+It seems they are doomed to stay together.
 They no longer focus their rage on each other but on the manufacturer of the tractor, in Helsinki.
-So get ready for a hilarious wheelchair road movie.
-Written by
+So get ready for a hilarious wheelchair road movi...
+Read all

 A rare combination of real-life drama and black humor, this low-budget film from Belgium is a treat from start to finish.
 Shot in b/w Scope, almost every frame of this refreshingly original road-movie on wheelchairs seems to contain a delightful comic set-up, greatly enhanced by its grainy 16mm b/w photography.